 PhD students will learn how to conduct a research project in an independent manner.
 They will also learn how to interpret scientific data and to present them.
 Furthermore, students are expected to think independently about their research topic and work as a team member in a research group.
 PhD students participate at national and international scientific meetings in order to further their knowledge and to establish a scientific network.

-PhD students in the Department of Physics are payed according to standards of the Faculty of Science.
+PhD students in the Department of Physics are remunerated according to standards of the Faculty of Science and Medicine.
 To register to the doctoral programme, candidates should identify a group in which they would like to carry out their PhD (see the Department's website), read some of the relevant publications and then contact the group leader to inquire about a possible opening.

 Structure of studies